Volunteer Work, Nature Protection, Education, Community Work

 San Cristóbal Island, Galapagos Islands

-This volunteer project in the Galapagos Islands gives you the unique opportunity to spend several weeks on these famous islands.
+This volunteer project in the Galapagos Islands gives you the unique opportunity to spend an extended time on these famous islands.

 The Galapagos Islands, however, could not produce enough to meet the increasing demand.
 For this reason, the government had to allow imports from the mainland, which had fatal consequences.
 With the imports of (fresh) food and agricultural products came non-endemic species such as the blackberry (spreads very quickly) but also many plant pests on the island and threaten the native flora and fauna.